 In Stage 4, students study a wide range of subjects.
 Most courses run for the whole year in either or both Year 7 and Year 8.
+Others only run in Year 7 or Year 8.
 History and Geography are studied for a semester each in Year 7 and Year 8.
 Sport in Year 7 is part of the PDHPE program.
 In Year 8, students join in Wednesday sport with Years 9 to 11.